 We're an independent Irish family business, and we believe in the best service for every guest.
 That's what made us Ireland's top-rated tour operator.
 If you're not sure who to book with, we encourage you to compare us to our rivals.
 Whether it's our unbeatable prices, our five-star review ratings, the number of inclusions or simply the amount of extra space we leave on the coach, we think you'll agree that we have an edge on all other Ireland tour providers.

 If you are contacting any other tour companies or any re-sellers, why not ask if they can match our small group guarantee?
-Or will they match us on these four promises?
+Or will they match us on these three promises?

 Every tour offered by My Ireland Tour is designed, arranged and operated by our small team here in Co.
 Cork.
 We don't sell anybody else's tours and nobody else sells ours.
 No exceptions.